What is Egyptian Rat Screw?

-Egyptian Rat Screw is a matching card game for three or more players.
-The ERS card game involves the titular slapping action that happens once a certain condition is achieved, which shows its influence from games such as Slapjack and other more action-oriented card games.
+It involves the titular slapping action once a certain condition is achieved.
+This shows its influence from games such as Slapjack and other more action-oriented card games.

 Egyptian Rat Screw can be played with 3 or more players, though 3 is the most common and most well-paced player count.
-All you need to play a game of Egyptian Rat Screw is the 52-card standard Anglo American deck.
-Follow the instructions below.
+All you need to play is the 52-card standard Anglo-American deck.

 Dealing